maarten-pennings/TFLcam/sdcard/README.md

 The [rumor](https://randomnerdtutorials.com/esp32-cam-take-photo-save-microsd-card/) also goes that bigger cards do work.
 I have tested with a 2G card, not yet with a bigger one (ordered...).

-I use a cheap [micro SD card reader](https://www.aliexpress.com/item/4000238222003.html) to mount the SD card in my PC.
+I use a micro SD card reader ([like this](https://www.aliexpress.com/item/4000238222003.html)) to mount the SD card in my PC.
-It appears as drive D; The first step is to format it.
+It appears as drive D; the first step is to format it.

 ![format](format1.png)